NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 ## Using `stdenv` {#sec-using-stdenv}

-To build a package with the standard environment, you use the function `stdenv.mkDerivation`, instead of the primitive built-in function `derivation`, e.g.
+To build a package with the standard environment, you use the function `stdenv.mkDerivation`.
+It calls the built-in `derivation` function for you, and turns its result into a package attribute set.

+A minimal invocation looks as follows.

 ```nix
 stdenv.mkDerivation {